sageserpent-open/americium/README.markdown

 ### Americium?
 Plutonium?
 Curium? ###

 The author has a great appreciation of the actinide elements.
-There is a Neptunium project too, but I changed the name of its repository to make its use-case more obvious.
+There is a Neptunium project too, but he changed the name of its repository to make its use-case more obvious.

 ### The introduction mentions Scalacheck Shapeless, do explain... ###